seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 information about the interrupt, allowing the handler to differentiate between the numerous interrupts of a device.

-Likewise with part one, the implementation of the timer driver also isn't inside this file and the task here is to call `timer_handle_irq`.
+Likewise with part one, the implementation of the timer driver is in the included driver in `timer_driver` and the task here is to call `timer_handle_irq`.

 ### TASK 5